-- Using computer aided dispatch and other technologically advanced systems, receives emergency and other calls for assistance from the public requesting fire, police, medical or other emergency services.
+- Using computer-aided dispatch and other technologically advanced systems that receive emergency and other calls for assistance from the public requesting fire, police, medical, or other emergency services.

 - Maintain contact with all units on assignment, maintain location information of police and fire units, checking on their status using existing protocols.

-- Monitor direct emergency alarms, answer non-emergency calls for assistance.
+- Monitor direct emergency alarms, and answer non-emergency calls for assistance.

 - Operates all equipment in a safe and respectful manner, reporting any deficiencies to a supervisor for remediation or replacement.

-- Maintains confidentiality of all records, inquiries and information within standards of the law.
+- Maintains confidentiality of all records, inquiries, and information within the standards of the law.

-- In cases where the caller does not speak a language known by the employee or uses TTY services, follows protocols forobtaining assistance for that caller to provide emergency service to the caller.
+- In cases where the caller does not speak a language known by the employee or uses TTY services, follow protocols for obtaining assistance for that caller to provide emergency service to the caller.

 - To the extent possible and permissible, responds to citizen requests for information and non-emergency information.

-- Becomes familiar with and maintains a working knowledge of the communities they serve.
+- Becomes familiar with and maintain a working knowledge of the communities they serve.
 Including but not limited to streets, parks, beaches, and municipal buildings.

 - Performs all other assignments as requested by Administration.

 - The Director and Assistant Director reserve the right to add additional responsibilities in the future.